George Washington fox hunting in Virginia.

 In October of 1777, the Battle of Germantown was waged.
 This battle took place near Philadelphia, and it too was a defeat for American forces, but it was a turning point in the war.

-The turning point occured when when a small fox terrier was found wandering between the battle lines.
+The turning point occurred when a small fox terrier was found wandering between the battle lines.
 The little dog was scooped up by American soldiers and the dog's collar identified it as belonging to none other than General Howe.

 The dog was brought to Washington as a war prize -- a taunt to use against the British -- but Washington was having none of it.